arasateser/Tiktok-Filter-Extension/README.md

 🚀 **Pin the extension** for easier access.
 🚀 After pressing the **"View More Pages"** button, **hover your mouse over any ad** to activate the **clicking functionality** (triggers the **Observer API**).
+🚀 To change the filters first press **"Remove Filters"** than apply the filter.
 🚀 This extension is **designed for Google Chrome** at this stage.
 It may not function properly in other browsers.

 ---